hackclub/hackclub/workshops/discord_message_bot/README.md

 -The if statement makes sure the user inputs the !get {messageKey}
 -The first line in the if statement gets rid of the !get part of the message to isolate the message -The second line gets the message in the JSON file.
--The third line has the bot send the message in the discord channel.
+-The third line has the bot send the message in the Discord channel.

 ## Delete Command